Dan Wolf (publisher)

-Dan Wolf (May 25, 1915- April 11, 1996) was a New York writer, newspaper editor, and media entrepreneur, best known as one of the founders of The Village Voice.
+Dan Wolf (May 25, 1915 - April 11, 1996) was a New York writer, newspaper editor, and media entrepreneur, best known as one of the founders of The Village Voice.

 Biography

-Wolf was born and raised in the Upper West Side and graduated from George Washington High School.
-He was drafted into the army as infantryman in the Pacific theatre in World War II, where he was assigned to aerial intelligence in Papua New Guinea.
-Wolf studied psychology at the New School where he met Edwin Fancher, a future co-founder of the Village Voice, while waiting to register for classes.
-He met Norman Mailer, another future co-founder, through Jean Malaquais, who taught at the New School.
+Wolf was born and raised on the Upper West Side of New York City and graduated from George Washington High School.
+He was drafted into the army as an infantryman in the Pacific theatre in World War II, where he was assigned to aerial intelligence in Papua New Guinea.

+Wolf studied psychology at The New School, where he met Edwin Fancher, a future co-founder of the Village Voice, while waiting to register for classes.
+He met Norman Mailer, another future co-founder, through Jean Malaquais, who taught at The New School.
 Fancher and Mailer were also World War II veterans; the experience of seeing combat motivated the development of an 'alternative' newspaper with the goals of free thought and speech.

-In 1955 he married Rhoda Lazare, a social worker who was a friend of Mailer's sister, with whom he had two children, Margaret and John.
+In 1955, he married Rhoda Lazare, a social worker who was a friend of Mailer's sister, with whom he had two children, Margaret and John.
 He died in 1996 at the age of 80.